taysea/mdx-cms/README.md

 yarn build && yarn next start
 ```

+### Deploy your app to Netlify

 To deploy with Netlify, connect this repository to your Netlify account.
-Then, go to Site settings > Build & deply.
+Then, go to Site settings > Build & deploy.

 Update the settings to be:

 Build command: `yarn export`

 Publish directory: `/out`